Go to the About Us section

 Pharmacological and genetic interference with the actin-myosin system abolishes the auxin effect on vacuoles and thus disrupts its negative influence on cellular growth.
 SEM-based 3D nanometre resolution imaging of the vacuoles revealed that auxin controls the constriction and luminal size of the vacuole.
 We show that this actin-dependent mechanism controls the relative cellular occupancy of the vacuole, thus proposing an unanticipated mechanism for cytosol homeostasis during cellular growth.

-I studied Biology in the University of Goettingen, Germany where I obtained my Diploma .
-My Diploma thesis investigated the evolution of the nervous system and neurons using SNARE proteins as potential markers for neuronal anchestors in the early metazoan Trichoplax adhaerens.
+I studied Biology in the University of Goettingen, Germany where I obtained my Diploma.
+My thesis investigated the evolution of the nervous system and neurons using SNARE proteins as potential markers for neuronal anchestors in the early metazoan Trichoplax adhaerens.

-For my PhD I joined Dr. Stefan Eimer at the European Neuroscience Institute in Goettingen and used the model organism C. elegans to understand how synaptic transmission is regulated through the presynaptic density which is thought to be involved in vesicle tethering and recruitment to the presynaptic fusion site.
+During my PhD at the European Neuroscience Institute in Goettingen I used the model organism C. elegans to understand how synaptic transmission is regulated through the presynaptic density which is thought to be involved in vesicle tethering and recruitment to the presynaptic fusion site.

 As post-doc I worked with Prof. Martin Goepfert to understand how mechanical stimuli lead to the opening of mechanosensory ion channels to generate an electric signal in the sensory neurons in Drosophila and identified ankyrin repeats of the mechanosensory ionchannel NOMPC as connection between the ion channel in the cell membrane and the microtubules.